DSpace/RestContract/contentreport-filtereditems.md

 Additionally, a `pageNumber` parameter is available to retrieve results starting at a given page (according to `pageLimit`, the maximum number of items per page).
 Page numbering starts at 0.

-All parameters except `pageNumber` and `pageLimit` are repeatable (which is depicted by the use of JSON arrays in the POST version JSON example below).
+All parameters except `pageNumber` and `pageLimit` are repeatable.
 Multiple values can be expressed either by repeating the corresponding parameter, e.g.:
 ```
 ?filters=is_discoverable&filters=has_multiple_originals&filters=has_pdf_original